-Use of Proceeds % of the Net Proceeds Proceeds Allocated (RMB million) Amount Utilized (RMB million) Unutilized Balance (RMB million) Expansion of our school network, in particular, through the development of new schools Further expansion of three existing schools, namely Dongguan Guangzheng Preparatory School, Huizhou Guangzheng Preparatory 65% 474.5 410.2 64.3 School, and Panjin Guangzheng Preparatory School - Maintenance, renovation and upgrade of two existing schools, namely Dongguan 8% 58.4 58.4 Guangming School and Dongguan Guangming Primary School - Acquisition of schools to supplement our school 2% 14.6 10.2 4.4 network - Provision of scholarships and subsidies to our 18% 131.4 131.4 students - Working capital and general corporate purpose 2% 5% 14.6 36.5 4.7 36.5 9.9 - Total 100% 730.0 651.4 78.6
+Use of Proceeds % of the Net Proceeds Proceeds Allocated (RMB million) Amount Utilized (RMB million) Unutilized Balance (RMB million) Expansion of our school network, in particular, through the development of new schools Further expansion of three existing schools, namely Dongguan Guangzheng Preparatory School, Huizhou Guangzheng Preparatory School, and Panjin Guangzheng Preparatory 65% 474.5 474.5 School - Maintenance, renovation and upgrade of two existing schools, namely Dongguan Guangming School and Dongguan 8% 58.4 58.4 Guangming Primary School - Acquisition of schools to supplement our school 2% 14.6 14.6 network - Provision of scholarships and subsidies to our 18% 131.4 131.4 students - Working capital and general corporate purpose 2% 5% 14.6 36.5 7.8 36.5 6.8 Total 100% 730.0 723.2 6.8

 The unutilized net proceeds are generally placed in licensed financial institutions as short-term interest-bearing deposits.
+We anticipated to use up the unutilized net proceeds within eight years of the Listing date (i.e. 26 January 2017).